 - Bajo del Coypar – Catamarca.
 Remnants of an ancient irrigation sistem in the high plateau of Andes.
-Here – in one of the most arid deserts in the world – 1000 years was developed an irrigation system with 800 ha large fields.
+Although this is one of the most arid deserts in the world, 1000 years ago here was developed an irrigation system, total area of fields was 800 ha.

 - Coctaca terraces – Jujuy.
-Impressive stone walled agricultural terraces, built circa 500 AD.
+Impressive stone walled agricultural terraces, built around 500 AD.
 Terraces stil are used in agriculture.

 - Piedra Museo – Santa Cruz.
-One of the oldest known archaeological remains in Americas, from circa 11 000 BC.
+Some of the oldest known archaeological remains in Americas, from around 11 000 BC.
 Spear heads, which were found here, contain traces of now extinct animals – mylodons and hippidions.

 Jesuit missions and ranches